bryanmonterrosa/SpringPractice-Recipes/README.md

 ---
  # For Gitpod:

-As of May 10 2023: Some extensions need to be on a specific version for some extensions to work properly while developing/debugging the application:
+As of May 10 2023: Some extensions need to be on a specific version in order to work properly while developing/debugging the application:

 1. Spring Boot Dashboard